Biden, Sanders hold major lead atop latest 2020 primary polls

 The Monmouth University Poll was conducted March 1-4 among 746 total registered voters.
 The sampling error was 3.6 percentage points.
 Results based on 310 registered Democrats and leaning Democratic voters had a sampling error of 5.6 percentage points.

-The CNN/Des Moines Register/Mediacom poll was conducted March 3-6 by Selzer & Co. of Des Moines, Iowa, with 400 March 3 through 6 among a random sample of 400 registered Republicans and 401 likely Democratic caucus goers questioned by live phone operator.
+The CNN/Des Moines Register/Mediacom poll was conducted March 3-6 by Selzer & Co. of Des Moines, among a random sample of 400 registered Republicans and 401 likely Democratic caucus goers questioned by live phone operator.
 The survey’s sampling error for caucus questions was 4.9 percentage points.